ryanatkn/gro/src/lib/docs/plugin.md

 Gro uses `Plugin`s to support custom usecases outside of the normal build pipeline.
 They run serially, in the order `setup -> adapt -> teardown`, and `adapt` only runs during production aka `gro build`.
+Also, `teardown` does not run for `gro dev` in the default watch mode, but it does run with `gro dev --no-watch`.
+(and we should probably have a finalization step still run teardown if there's an uncaught exception)

 The API needs to be improved for more advanced usecases, currently it offers little flexibility -